smykes/geo-time-scale-lambda/readme.md

 This is a lambda function for deployment on [Netlify](https://netlify.com).
 If you want to test this locally you should install the [Netlify CLI tool](https://docs.netlify.com/cli/get-started/).

+## TODO
+Figure out how to write unit tests for a lambda function like this.

 ## Usage

 ### Query Parameter Explanation